 - In January 2018, Bitcoin developer Gregory Maxwell proposed the concept of Taproot

 - In September 2019, another Bitcoin developer, Pieter Wuille, crafted the proposal to implement it in Bitcoin Core.

 - In November 2019, the proposal went through an extensive review and test phase, with 150 developers participating in a 7 weeks long review process.

-Since then, developers, miners and users have debated what the best activation method would be, and it is now “locked-in”, meaning it should activate in November 2021.
+Since then, developers, miners and users have debated what the best activation method would be, until it finally activated in November 2021.
 Why all the work and all the fuss?

 Making bitcoin closer to cash

 Bitcoin’s whitepaper title is “Bitcoin: A peer-to-peer electronic cash system”.
 Bitcoin is definitely peer-to-peer and electronic but doesn’t fully work as cash yet.
 Taproot helps getting closer to that goal by improving Bitcoin on two important fronts: Fungibility and privacy.